CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 # Stock-Market-Robot-Version-2

-Advanced buying and selling robot to monitor a stock market symbol that you type in.
+This is an Advanced buying and selling robot to monitor a stock market symbol that you type in.

+install the python dependencies with install.sh